 In addition, exporters are advised to contact their collaborator to inquire regarding the import requirements for the destination country.
 Imports may be stopped by Customs officials in the importing country if the proper import licenses are not included in the paperwork.
 Import requirements vary greatly by country.

 US government export regulations described below are in addition to any other regulations regarding select agents, dangerous goods transportation or other controls related to the specific item being transported abroad.

 The following are legal requirements for all international shipments:

-- Embargoed Countries: Cuba, Iran, North Korea, Syria and Sudan are countries with strict import and export license requirements.
-If you have a collaborator, or will be sending or receiving items from one of these countries, contact your Export Control lead regarding license requirements.
+- Embargoed Countries/Regions: Cuba, Iran, North Korea, Syria and specific regions of Ukraine (Crimea, Donetsk and Luhansk) are regions with strict import and export license requirements.
+If you have a collaborator, or will be sending or receiving items from one of these regions, contact your Export Control office regarding license requirements.

 - Restricted Party Screening: The US government maintains various lists of individuals and entities that US organizations are prohibited from collaborating with or shipping to, and require an export license for any shipment to a restricted party.
 Please contact the Export Control Officer for assistance with screenings or export license applications.

 - Export License Review and Declarations: US export regulations may require an export license or license exception based on the item (including technical data), shipping destination, value, or end user.
 Automated Export System (AES) filing for shipments valued over $2500 or those that require an export license are required under the Foreign Trade Regulations.
 The Export Control Officer can review and advise on available license exceptions.